-- (A) assisting such an organization or entity in planning related to fundraising, and participating in the management and investment of the organization's or entity's funds, or volunteering services or goods at fundraising events as long as the situation could not reasonably be deemed coercive; - (B) soliciting\ contributions\ for such an organization or entity, but only from members of the judge's family,\ or from judges over whom the judge does not exercise supervisory or appellate authority; - (C) appearing or speaking at, receiving an award or other recognition at, being featured on the program of, and permitting his or hertheir GN15] title to be used in connection with an event of such an organization or entity, but if the event serves a fundraising purpose, the judge may do so only if the event concerns the law, the legal system, or the administration of justice; - (D) serving as an officer, director, trustee, or nonlegal advisor of such an organization or entity, unless it is likely that the organization or entity: - (1) will be engaged in proceedings that would ordinarily come before the judge; or - (2) will frequently be engaged in adversary proceedings in the court of which the judge is a member, or in any court subject to the appellate jurisdiction of the court of which the judge is a member.
+(A) assisting such an organization or entity in planning related to fundraising, and participating in the management and investment of the organization's or entity's funds, or volunteering services or goods at fundraising events as long as the situation could not reasonably be deemed coercive:

+appearing or speaking at, receiving an award or other recognition at, being featured on the (C) program of, and permitting his or her their [GN15] title to be used in connection with an event of such an organization or entity, but if the event serves a fundraising purpose, the judge may do so only if the event concerns the law, the legal system, or the administration of justice;

+(D) serving as an officer, director, trustee, or nonlegal advisor of such an organization or entity, unless it is likely that the organization or entity:

+(1) will be engaged in proceedings that would ordinarily come before the judge; or

+(2) will frequently be engaged in adversary proceedings in the court of which the judge is a member, or in any court subject to the appellate jurisdiction of the court of which the judge is a member.

-- [1] The activities permitted by Rule 3.7 generally include those sponsored by or undertaken on behalf of public or private not-for-profit educational institutions, and other not-for-profit organizations, including law-related, charitable, and other organizations. - [2] Even for law-related organizations, a judge should consider whether the membership and purposes of the organization, or the nature of the judge's participation in or association with the organization, would conflict with the judge's obligation to refrain from activities that reflect adversely upon a judge's independence, integrity, and impartiality. - [3] Mere attendance at an event, whether or not the event serves a fundraising purpose, does not constitute a violation of paragraph (C).
+The activities permitted by Rule 3.7 generally include those sponsored by or undertaken [1] on behalf of public or private not-for-profit educational institutions, and other not-for-profit organizations, including law-related, charitable, and other organizations.

+[2] Even for law-related organizations, a judge should consider whether the membership and purposes of the organization, or the nature of the judge's participation in or association with the organization, would conflict with the judge's obligation to refrain from activities that reflect adversely upon a judge's independence, integrity, and impartiality.

+Mere attendance at an event, whether or not the event serves a fundraising purpose, does [3] not constitute a violation of paragraph (C).
 It is also generally permissible for a judge to serve as an usher or a food server or preparer, or to perform similar functions, at fundraising events sponsored by educational, religious, charitable, fraternal, or civic organizations.
-Such activities are not solicitation and do not present an element of coercion or abuse the prestige of judicial office. - Identification of a judge's position in educational, religious, charitable, fraternal, or civic organizations on letterhead used for fundraising or membership solicitation does not violate this Rule.
-The letterhead may list the judge's title of judicial office if comparable designations are used for other persons.
+Such activities are not solicitation and do not present an element of coercion or abuse the prestige of judicial office.

+[4] Identification of a judge's position in educational, religious, charitable, fraternal, or civic organizations on letterhead used for fundraising or membership solicitation does not violate this Rule.
+The letterhead may list the judge's title or judicial office if comparable designations are used for other persons.